All Blacks end losing streak with epic S Africa win

 The win may have saved the job of embattled coach Ian Foster.

+Later on Saturday Argentina recorded their record win over Australia, running in seven tries in a thumping 48-17 victory.

-New Zealand had lost five of their last six matches before the Johannesburg showdown, including a 16-point defeat by the Springboks last weekend.
+New Zealand had lost five of their previous six matches before the Johannesburg showdown with the Boks, including a 16-point defeat by the Springboks last weekend.

 But a much-improved All Blacks side turned things around on Saturday in an exciting match in which world champions South Africa led by two points with six minutes remaining before conceding two converted tries.